Circom language tutorial with circomlib walkthrough

 Confusingly enough, Circom has an assert statement that doesn’t quite do what you would expect.

-The assert statement does not add any constraints, it’s merely a sanity check on the inputs for a non-malicious prover.
+The assert statement does not add any constraints.

 For example, we might use it to ensure templates aren’t initialized with length zero arrays if that leads to the possibility of dividing by zero.